S-Ashcroft/S-Ashcroft.github.io/FAQ.md

 That's where we come in.
 We've been there!
 We've done degrees, Masters, we're doing PhDs and we _literally_ teach degree/college students how to write Lab Reports _week-in week-out_.

 We've brought together all those rules that took us years to learn, and have compiled them into one comprehensive, useful resource.
+For you.

 You can sign up to be the first to hear about the book launch [here]() ADD LINK, and you can get extra tips and tricks from our [Twitter](https://twitter.com/_LabReport) and [Facebook](https://facebook.com/LabReport.Org) accounts.